What does shorting the pound mean and how can you short pound sterling?

 1.22070 (USD original sell price) * 3 (contract) * 100,000 (unit) - 1.21425 (USD buy price) * 3 (contract) * 100,000 (unit) = $1935

-Which currencies can you sell the pound against?
+Which currencies can you short the pound against?

 There are many currencies that you can sell the pound against, including USD, EUR, AUD and NZD.
-Or, using CFDs or spread betting, you can go long or short on any currency pair involving the pound.
+Using CFDs, you can go long or short on any currency pair involving the pound.

 Each currency pair is different and will be affected by different factors – it all depends on the countries involved.
 For example, GBP/USD will be affected by political events in both the UK and the US, such as Brexit or the US elections.
 Some forex pairs move in wider bands than others, which is why it’s important for traders to research both sides of the pair.